Why do you have a section just for the Pacific Northwest?

 Describe your work in the America's gallery.

-Most of that work comes from three cross country road trips I took.
+Originally, most of that work came from three cross country road trips I took.
 Two of those trips were with Travis Patterson, of Travis Patterson Studios, where we drove for six weeks and 14,000 miles from DC to San Diego to Seattle, and every national park in between that we could think of.
 One of the trips was for my move from Florida to Oregon, which was not specifically a photo mission, but still yielded some really great photographs.
 As with all my work, I wander, I see something that inspires me, and I try to photograph it in a way that showcases what I'm seeing.
 Most recently, because of my job as a pilot, I've seen quite a bit more of America and have been happily adding to this portfolio of work.

 Do you use photoshop?